-Rules on financial staying power and quality, such as access to libraries and counselling, are also being strengthened.
+Rules on financial staying power and quality, such as access to libraries and counseling, are also being strengthened.

 Harry Klagsbrun, a partner at EQT and a board member at AcadeMedia, says the focus on private equity and the length of ownership of schools makes little sense.

 "You can own a business forever but still make very short-sighted decisions, or fail to make decisions that are beneficial in the long term," he said.
 "And you can own a company five years and really build it for the future."

 Few Swedish politicians harbor any ideas of going back to the old system that gave parents and kids little choice.